A DISCUSSION OF BREWER'S ETCHINGS

 Brewer almost always included active figures as part of his architectural scenes—choristers, tourists, workmen, carters—adding a note of humanness to what would otherwise be a sterile, if often dramatic, impression.
 The personalities of these figures, however, never call attention to themselves and away from the setting of architectural or cultural beauty they inhabit.

 Most of Brewer’s largest color etchings were done in the decade between 1911 and 1921, and the majority of these were vertical views of cathedral exteriors and interiors.
 The largest of these solo productions seem to be "The Rose Windows, Rheims Cathedral," copyright 1916, and an exterior view of Amiens Cathedral published in 1918.
 These both measure 470 square inches in area.
 (An interior view of the Toledo Cathedral on which he collaborated with his brother Henry is larger still by a few square inches.)
 The most strongly vertical of the larger color etchings seem to be views of the north and south transepts of the cathedral in Rheims.
-In the 1920s and 1930s, perhaps because of changing tastes in the market, Brewer’s etchings generally stayed under 350 square inches in area, except for a few views of the most popular, iconic cathedrals, like Rheims and St. Paul’s.
+In the 1920s and 1930s, perhaps because of changes in market tastes and in the economy (even in the availability of large copper plates), Brewer’s etchings generally stayed under 350 square inches in area, except for a few views of the most popular, iconic cathedrals, like Rheims and St. Paul’s.
 The last of the etchings published by Bell—"The Banks of Loch Katrine," and "Loch Lomond (and Ben Lomond)"—were copyrighted and recorded by the FATG in 1939.

 It is difficult to date the etchings produced in the Acton studio that were not published by Alfred Bell & Co.
 One clue might be that Brewer, on his datable etchings, began incorporating the title into the plate in 1926.
 While not conclusive, this fact would be a good place to start in grouping the etchings into earlier and later periods.
 Most of the etchings believed to be from this later period were under 50 square inches in area.
 A 1925 sales booklet that seems to have been published by Brewer for the American market helps in this sorting by date.